factorial-io/phab-entity-scaffolder/README.md

 # phab-entity-scaffolder
-Port of entity-scaffolder for D8 using phabalicious for scaffolding files.
+Port of entity-scaffolder for D8 using phabalicious for scaffolding files and configuration.

 ## Installation